Travel Films To Binge While Stuck At Home

 The Darjeeling Limited

 This is the kind of quirky film that only Wes Anderson could’ve made.
 Owen Wilson, Jason Schwartzman, and Adrien Brody star as bickering brothers crossing India on a train called - you guessed it - The Darjeeling Limited.
 It will have you reminiscing on the wonders of train travel, and if you’ve ever caught an overnight train on one of our group tours, the scenes will feel all too familiar.
 The Darjeeling Limited perfectly encapsulates the colourful, chaotic madness that can only occur in Asia.
-We miss it so much.

 Hunt for the Wilderpeople